ChainSafe/Delorean-Protocol/README.md

 - The protocol depends on the underlying security of the Threshold BLS encryption scheme of [^tlock]

 - Liveness of the key release inherits the same liveness guarantees as CometBFT.
 That is less than 1/3 of the total weight of the validator set is malicious or faulty

+## Comparisons with existing protocols

+#### tlock + DRAND

+This scheme only supports encryption-to-the-future without programmable conditions.
+The underlying cryptography used is the same and inherits the same limitations (e.g. to support a threshold of signers these signers must collaborate to produce a threshold key)

+#### McFLY

+As described in the paper this scheme also only supports non-programmable encryption-to-the-future.
+This protocol has the benefit that the signers need never communicate and encryption to a threshold signature can still be done by providing all signing keys at encryption time.
+This is much more flexible and allows validators to enter and leave the network.

+We intend to move to using this cryptography once an implementation is complete (which we are working on)

+#### LIT Protocol

+LIT is the most similarly featured existing protocol.
+It supports programmable encryption with conditions defined as Javascript code that is run by the signers of the network.
+This supports fetching data from supported blockchains and oracles.

+Delorean differs from LIT by being an open network with a permissionless validator set, and by having decryption conditions defined in the blockchain runtime itself rather than relying on external block data providers.

 ## Future Work